Who can present submissions?

 - Who is on the judging panel?
 Similar profiles to previous editions, social innovation experts, social investors, organizations and others.

 - What will happen after the awards in terms of project follow-up?
-The follow-up of the 9 finalists will be carried out through the creation of a network entitled Red Innova (Innovate Network) which will serve as a basic model for an interdisciplinary and international networking system.
+The follow-up of the 9 finalists will be carried out through the Red Innova (Innovate Network), an interdisciplinary and international networking system.